Have you been charged with Affray?

 The maximum penalty

-Level 6 imprisonment being a maximum of 5 years.
+Level 6 imprisonment being a maximum of 5 years or 7 years in circumstances where you are concealing your identity.

 Where will my case be heard?